gyaresu/passbolt-api-tools/README.md

 1. **Create Resource**: Creates the resource with only the current user's permission initially
 2. **Get Folder Permissions**: Retrieves all users who have access to the folder
-3. **Decrypt Secret**: Decrypts the resource's secret using the metadata private key
+3. **Decrypt Secret**: Decrypts the resource's secret using the user's private key
 4. **Encrypt for Users**: Encrypts the secret for each user who needs access
 5. **Share Resource**: Calls the share endpoint with both permissions and encrypted secrets